Agent Agreement – Terms and Conditions

 An Agent who is seeking nomination as a candidate for election as a member of the House of Commons, of the legislature of a province or territory, or who has been appointed as a Senator, will cease to be an Agent.

-An Agent who is seeking nomination as a candidate or running for a position in a municipal election will be required to provide information to the agent supervisor about the associated responsibilities of the position being sought; these political activities will be examined on a case-by-case basis to assess the impact on the Agent’s ability to perform his or her duties as an Agent of the Director, which may result in the suspension or termination of the Agent’s Agreement.
+An Agent who intend to run for a position, or is elected, in a municipal election must seek prior approval from the PPSC; these political activities will be examined on a case-by-case basis to assess the impact on the Agent's ability to perform his or her duties and may result in the suspension or termination of the Agent's Agreement.

 4.1 Conditions of Agreement

-Agents and personnel who have access to the Agent Firm’s files pertaining to work for the Director must have a valid Reliability clearance in accordance with the Treasury Board Secretariat Policy on Government Security, throughout the duration of their Agreement.
+All members of an Agent Firm who have access to the Agent Firm's files pertaining to work for the Director must hold, at a minimum, a valid Enhanced Reliability clearance in accordance with the Treasury Board Secretariat Policy on Government Security.

-An Agent must be an active member of the provincial or territorial bar in which he or she practices, and be, and remain, in good standing with its law society, throughout the duration of the Agreement.
+An Agent must be an active member of the provincial or territorial bar in which the Agent practices, be and remain in good standing with its law society.

-An Agent must also be, and remain, in compliance with all tax legislation throughout the duration of the Agreement.
+An Agent must be, and remain, in compliance with all tax legislation.

 4.2 Insurance

-As stated in section 3.2, an Agent is not an employee of the Crown.
-Agents must carry law-practice insurance in the province or territory in which they practice.
+As stated in section 3.2, an Agent is not an employee of the Crown, further; an Agent Firm is independent from the Crown.
+Consequently, Agents and Agent Firms must ensure to carry the provincially mandated law practice insurance in accordance with the requirements of their respective law society.

 4.3 Standard Technology Requirements

-The PPSC will require Agent Firms to communicate and transmit data in electronic format at their own cost.
+The PPSC requires Agent Firms to adequately communicate and transmit data in electronic format at their own cost.

 4.4 Reference Materials

 Agent Firms must have access to an up-to-date version of the Criminal Code and other specific legislation relating to their Agreement.
-Agents must also have current legal texts on evidence, criminal procedure, and drug offences.
+Agents must also have current legal resources, electronic or otherwise, on evidence, criminal procedure, and drug offences.
 Individual requirements may be determined by the Agent Supervisor.

 4.5 Training Materials